 The integration of neural networks will enable organizations to develop robust robotic units at relatively inexpensive costs.

 FREMONT, CA – Organizations across the world are seeking to automate their delivery process by leveraging robot fleets.
 The robotic units have to be safe, polite, and quick to facilitate seamless integration.
-However, it cannot be achieved without robust computational resources and expensive sensors.
+However, it cannot be achieved without robust computational resources and expensive sensor technology solutions.
 The smooth function of robots will require radars, cameras, and ultrasonics.

 The capabilities of current robotic systems are limited.
 Even though they can sense and identify objects, the failure to categorize them accordingly will hinder their driving decisions.
 In such cases, the neural networks of machine learning (ML) technology can be leveraged to convert the unstructured low-level data into high-level information.